In my last blogpost, I created a runbook that could schedule another runbook, so I could set timed permissions.

 You can save and try the Logic app by selecting Run and inviting the mailbox to a calendar event.

 The runbook will now have been triggered with the defined parameters.
+So this is how you trigger an Azure runbook with an Office365 Calendar Appointment.

 In the menu for the logic app, you can display the code behind the building blocks.